Tooth Extractions Powell

 Are there any risks associated with tooth extraction?

 In most cases, your tooth removal will be a complete success; however, no oral surgery is without risk.
-You could develop a potential infection once your procedure is complete.
 Should you disregard your dentist’s instructions and allow bacteria to enter the extraction site, you can experience intense pain and swelling that can pose a great risk to your oral health.
 Not to mention, a dry socket can cause a delay in the healing process, resulting in immense pain.
-Should you believe you have an infection or dry socket, make sure to contact our office as soon as possible so that we can begin to administer the appropriate treatment and get your recovery back on track.
+Should you believe you have an infection or dry socket, make sure to contact our office as soon as possible so that we can begin to administer treatment and get your recovery back on track.

 Will dental insurance pay for my tooth extraction?

 A tooth extraction is typically viewed by dental insurance companies as either a minor or major restorative service, so there is a good chance they’ll agree to pay between 50-80% of the total cost.
-The level of coverage is based on the type of plan you have, so you’ll need to check with your insurer to learn about your out-of-pocket expenses.
-Naturally, your deductible, annual maximum, and any co-pays will dictate how much you can expect to spend once the claim is filed with your insurance company and they’ve paid their portion of the total cost.
-Should you need help paying any remaining balance, you can inquire about flexible financing through CareCredit.
+The level of coverage is based on the type of plan you have, so you’ll need to check with your insurance company to learn about your out-of-pocket expenses.
+Naturally, your deductible, annual maximum, and any co-pays will dictate how much you can expect to spend once the claim is filed and they’ve paid their portion of the total cost.